-Portfolios & Program Plans | Making Learning Visible
+Portfolios, Projects & Program Plans | Making Learning Visible

-Children's learning is documented and celebrated at the Kindergarten in the form of individual portfolios, the program planning cycle and displays.
+Children's learning is documented and celebrated at the Kindergarten in many forms including individual portfolios, the program planning cycle and displays.
 Within the Kindergarten room, wall displays capture the children's learning, their interests and projects in progress.

-The children's individual portfolios are available for families to access online via the Storypark secure portal.
-On commencement at the Kindergarten you will receive an e-invitation from the Kindergarten providing the steps to follow to gain access.
+The children's individual portfolios are available for families to read and contribute to online via the Storypark secure portal.
+On commencement at the Kindergarten you will receive an e-invitation providing the steps to follow to gain access.
 A hard copy of your child's portfolio is also located within the Kindergarten room so that children can readily access them.
 We invite you to look through your child's portfolio at any time and celebrate their learning with them.
 The hard copy portfolios are yours to keep at the end of the year as a record of your child's learning journey with us.
 The Storypark online portfolio is also yours to retain.
 It belongs to your child and can be added to as their learning journey continues.
 For more information about Storypark please visit www.storypark.com

-In addition to the portfolios, we regularly post program plans in the foyer and the Kindergarten room.
-We invite you to contribute to the planning documents either online (via Storypark) or in the room (through our post-it note system).
-This is an important way in which you can update us on your child's interests throughout the year.
+In addition to portfolios, we regularly post program plans in the foyer and Kindergarten room.
+We invite you to contribute to our planning by commenting online via Storypark or in the room by adding to the "WOW" board.
+These are both wonderful ways in which you can update us on your child's emerging interests.

 We also create project books to celebrate many aspects of Kinder.
 Our books range from a Community Book (to acknowledge those we regularly see at Kinder), to specific projects we are exploring together.
-These books are kept in the Kindergarten room so the children can reflect on their learning and add to them over time.
-We invite you to take a look at these books throughout the year.
+These books are retained in the Kindergarten room so children can reflect on their learning and add to them over time.
+We invite you to view these books with the children in reflection together.